pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`collidecircle(x, y, radius) -> bool`
         | :sg:`collidecircle((x, y), radius) -> bool`

-        Returns `True` if any portion of the two circles overlap, `False` otherwise.
+        The `collidecircle` method tests whether two `Circle` objects overlap.
+It takes either a `Circle` object, a tuple of (x, y) coordinates and a radius, or separate x and y coordinates and a radius as its argument, and returns `True` if any portion of the two `Circle` objects overlap, `False` otherwise.

         .. note::
-            If collidecircle is called with a circle that is the same as the circle it is called on, it will always return True.
+            If this method is called with a `Circle` object that is the same as the `Circle` it is called on, it will always return `True`.

       .. ## Circle.collidecircle ##